Pilotcore Insights

 What’s AWS WAF?

 AWS WAF is a firewall for web apps.
 It helps protect your applications from common web exploits that could compromise your site’s security or availability or risk consuming excessive resources.
 If you’re wondering about EC2 DDoS protection this is the place to start.
-CloudFront offers tight integration with AWS WAF.
+CloudFront provides tight integration with AWS WAF.

 Here’s how it works: